istio/istio.io/content/en/blog/2021/direct-upgrade/index.md

 $ istioctl install --revision 1-10-0 -y
 {{< /text >}}

 Now evaluate that the `1.10` revision has come up correctly and is healthy.
-Once satisfied with the stability of new revision you can move the revision tag to point to the new revision:
+Once satisfied with the stability of new revision you can set the revision tag to the new revision:

 {{< text bash >}}
 $ istioctl x revision tag set stable --revision 1-10-0 --overwrite